mlflow/mlflow/docs/source/tracking.rst

 MLflow expects Azure Storage access credentials in the ``AZURE_STORAGE_CONNECTION_STRING`` or ``AZURE_STORAGE_ACCESS_KEY`` environment variables (preferring a connection string if one is set), so you must set one of these variables on both your client application and your MLflow tracking server.
-Finally, you must run ``pip install azure-storage`` separately (on both your client and the server) to access Azure Blob Storage; MLflow does not declare a dependency on this package by default.
+Finally, you must run ``pip install azure-storage-blob`` separately (on both your client and the server) to access Azure Blob Storage; MLflow does not declare a dependency on this package by default.